Skip to main content

 What community planning partners will do for residents and communities:

-• reduce the total number of people affected by chronic homelessness by 5 per cent per year.
+• Reduce the total number of people affected by chronic homelessness by five per cent per year.
 Chronic homelessness is when people have experienced homelessness for at least a year, or repeatedly, whilst struggling with a disabling condition.

 • Our economy